JimMcL/JUtils/README.md

 ### Plotting to a file

-`JUtils` provides functions which wrap the standard R functions for plotting to files. `JUtils` functions provide more flexibility in specifying file sizes, and hide some of the more arcane aspects of the standard functions.
+`JUtils` provides functions which wrap the standard R functions for plotting to files. `JUtils` functions provide more flexibility in specifying file sizes, and hides some of the more arcane aspects of the standard functions.
+All functions accept any "real world" units (mm, cm & in).
+Raster functions (JPlotToPNG and JPlotToTIFF) also accept pixel ("px") units.

     library("JUtils")